Honeywell True HEPA Allergen Remover Review

 Noise is one of the Honeywell's downfalls.
-While we didn't find any of our purifiers to be unbearably noisy, the Honeywell was one of the worst, with a score of 4 out of 10.
-On high it makes a high pitched shriek that is very noticeable.
-If you're the kind of person that likes white noise it may fade into the background for you, but if you are sensitive to noises it may gnaw at you a bit.
-In comparison the Coway, its main competitor, makes more of a dull hum that some of us actually found relaxing.
+While we didn't find any of our purifiers to be unbearably noisy, the Honeywell is one of the lower scorers.
+On high it makes a high-pitched shriek that is very noticeable.
+If you're the kind of person who likes white noise, it may fade into the background, but it might become quite distracting if you are sensitive to noises.
 Turning the Honeywell down to medium and low knocks the volume down a peg, but the pitch remains the same and was still noticeable.

 Ease of Use

-The Honeywell earned a 7 out of 10 in our ease of use testing, putting it just behind the top scorers.
-It has simple, clear buttons on the top of the unit that allow you to easily select one fo four fan speeds, and set the off timer.
+Here, the Honeywell falls behind the top scorers.
+It has simple, clear buttons on the top of the unit that allow you to select one of four fan speeds easily, and set the off timer.
 The only downside is its size.
-At 17 pounds it is the heaviest model we tested, and thus the hardest to move around.
-It does have two recessed handles that make the task of moving it around a little easier, but most comparable models are at least 4 pounds lighter.
-Take the Coway, which has just as much power, but weighs in at only 12.7 pounds.
+At 17 pounds, it is the heaviest model we tested, and thus the hardest to move around.
+It does have two recessed handles that make the task of moving it around a little easier, but most comparable models are at least four pounds lighter.

-The Honeywell was again one of the low scorers in our operating cost metric.
+The Honeywell is again one of the low scorers in our operating cost metric.
 Its estimated lifetime cost came out to a whopping $771.
-Only two models were more expensive.
 That high cost starts with the list price.
-It was also the most power hungry of the models we tested, gobbling up 0.065 kWh of electricity for each hour of operation.
-Assuming average electricity rates this works out to $34.16 every year.
+It is also the most power-hungry of the models we tested, gobbling up 0.065 kWh of electricity for each hour of operation.
+Assuming average electricity rates, this works out to $34.16 every year.
 The filters are actually relatively cheap, lasting one year and costing just $60.

-The Honeywell True HEPA Allergen Remover offers great air cleaning performance, and is priced accordingly.
+The True HEPAoffers great air cleaning performance and is priced accordingly.
 Its high list price and $771 estimated lifetime cost are both on the high end.
-In comparison, the Coway offers the same performance and its upfront and lifetime cost clock in at $240 and $556, respectively.
-For the vast majority of people this represents a better value.